The Road Goes Ever On (song): In The Lord of the Rings

 There are three versions of "The Road Goes Ever On" in The Lord of the Rings.
-The first is in The Fellowship of the Ring, Book I, Chapter 1.
+The first is in The Fellowship of the Ring, Book 1, Chapter 1.
 The song is sung by Bilbo when he leaves the Shire.
 He has given up the One Ring, leaving it for Frodo to deal with, and is setting off to visit Rivendell, so that he may finish writing his book.

-The second version appears in Book One, Chapter 3.
+The second version appears in Book 1, Chapter 3.
 It is identical to the first, except for changing the word "eager" to "weary" in the fifth line.
 It is spoken aloud, slowly, by Frodo, as he and his companions arrive at a familiar road – the Stock Road – on their journey to leave the Shire.

-The third version appears in The Return of the King, Book VI, Chapter 6.
+The third version appears in The Return of the King, Book 6, Chapter 6.
 It is spoken by Bilbo in Rivendell after the hobbits have returned from their journey.
 Bilbo is now an old, sleepy hobbit, who murmurs the verse and then falls asleep.

 The scholar of humanities Brian Rosebury quotes Frodo's recollection to the other hobbits of Bilbo's thoughts on 'The Road': "He used often to say there was only one Road; that it was like a great river: its springs were at every doorstep, and every path was its tributary.
 'It's a dangerous business, Frodo, going out of your door,' he used to say.
 'You step into the Road, and if you don't keep your feet, there is no knowing where you might be swept off to.'"
 Rosebury comments that the "homespun symbolism" here is plain enough, that "the Road stands for life, or rather for its possibilities, indeed probabilities, of adventure, commitment, and danger; for the fear of losing oneself, and the hope of homecoming".
 He observes further that Middle-earth is distinctly "a world of roads", as seen in The Hobbit and The Lord of the Rings, both of which "begin and end at the door of Bag-End".

 The Tolkien scholar Tom Shippey contrasts the versions of the "Old Walking Song" sung by Bilbo and Frodo.
 Bilbo follows the "Road ... with eager feet", hoping to reach the peace of Rivendell, to retire and take his ease; whereas Frodo sings "with weary feet", hoping somehow to reach Mordor bearing the Ring, and to try to destroy it in the Cracks of Doom: very different destinations and errands.
 Shippey points out that "if 'the lighted inn' on the road means death, then 'the Road' must mean life", and the poem and the novel could be speaking of the process of psychological individuation.